irsbugs/pygubu-arrays/README.md

 # Pygubu-arrays

+The objective is to demonstrate:

-* Manually add a label array to a Pygubu Designer created tkinter application.
+* Manually adding a label array to a *Pygubu Designer* created tkinter application.
 * Create class-wide instance variables for tkinter widgets.

 ## Pygubu and Pygubu-Designer